Quantum Knots and Riemann Hypothesis: A Classification Table of Knots I

-A classification table of knots can be formed (as partly described by the above table up to $2^n$ with $n=5$) by induction on the number $2^n$ such that knots are one-to-one assigned with an integer and prime knots are bijectively assigned with prime numbers such that the prime number $2$ corresponds to the trefoil knot.
+\begin{theorem} A classification table of knots can be formed (as partly described by the above table up to $2^n$ with $n=5$) by induction on the number $2^n$ such that knots are one-to-one assigned with an integer and prime knots are bijectively assigned with prime numbers such that the prime number $2$ corresponds to the trefoil knot.
 This assignment is onto the set of positive integers except $2$ where the trefoil knot is assigned with 1 and is related to $2$ and at each $n$th induction step of the number $2^n$ there are rooms for introducing new knots with the $\times$ operations only.

-Further this assignment of knots to numbers for the $n$th induction step of the number $2^n$ effectively includes the determination of the distribution of prime numbers in the $n$th induction step and is by induction determined by this assignment for the previous $n-1$ induction steps such that the assignment for the previous $n-1$ induction steps is inherited in this assignment for the $n$th induction step as the preordering sequences in the determination of this assignment for the $n$th induction step. \end{theorem}
+Further this assignment of knots to numbers for the $n$th induction step effectively includes the determination of the distribution of prime numbers in the $n$th induction step and is by induction determined by this assignment for the previous $n-1$ induction steps.

+Furthermore this assignment of knots to numbers for the $n$th induction step is by induction formed by the assignments (or structures) of the previous steps which are as the preordering sequences in the forming of the assignment (or structure) of the $n$th induction step such that the preordering sequences are arranged consistently with the ordering in the forming of the assignment (or structure) of the $n$th induction step.
+Thus all the properties of the structures of the previous steps are extended as properties of the structure of the $n$th induction step.